longshotlabs/composable-forms/docs/spec/form.md

 - Check `name` string prop
 - If no name, ignore
-- Pass functions for `onChanged` and `onChanging` props:
+- Pass functions for `onChange` and `onChanging` props:
   - Retain any functions already supplied for those props and call them first.
   - Update the form's value object using lodash.set, the value (first argument), and the `name` prop. `set(obj, name, value);`
   - Examine `validateOn` and `validateOnWhenInvalid` to determine whether the object should be revalidated.
 If so, call `this.validate()`.
-  - Call the form's `onChanged` or `onChanging` as required, passing both the new form object and the validaty boolean as arguments.
+  - Call the form's `onChange` or `onChanging` as required, passing both the new form object and the validaty boolean as arguments.
 - Pass functions for `onSubmit` prop
   - First call the user-supplied `onSubmit` for the component, if there is one
   - Then call `this.submit()` for the form